Big Time Sports: Previewing ‘Semifinal Saturday’ as 4 teams fight for spot in championship game

 The Fighting Illini and Hawkeyes are also back in the semifinal round after extended absences.
 Illinois blew out Rutgers 90-68, while Iowa outlasted Wisconsin in the late session.

-WTTV’s JoJo Gentry previews Saturday’s action live from downtown Indy at 12:00 p.m.
-ET.
-WHBF Iowa beat reporter Jarek Andrzejewski joins the stream to give his take on the Hawkeyes.
+WTTV’s JoJo Gentry previewed Saturday’s action from Lucas Oil Stadium.
+WHBF Iowa beat reporter Jarek Andrzejewski joined the stream to give his take on the Hawkeyes.

 Saturday’s Schedule